 - We’ve got in touch with our business partners and suppliers to make sure they comply with GDPR rules (we were last to arrive at the party – oops).

 - We’ve educated ourselves on the topic of handling personal data and recommended approaches to staying safe online.

 I said we were quite serious about it.
 Plus, who would have wanted €20,000,000 penalty?

 Let me know how you get on.
-You have time until 25th May this year.
+You have time until 25th May 2018.
 Go!